Skip to main content

 What does Medicare Part D cover?

 Medicare Part D plans cover certain prescription drugs.
-Long and short-term medications are both included.
-These drugs are listed in a drug formulary — a tiered list describing drugs and their costs.
+Long and short-term drugs are both included.
+Each Part D plan has a list of drugs it covers called a “drug formulary.”
+It’s a tiered list of drugs and their costs.
 Drug tiers classify Part D drugs from lowest cost (starting at Tier 1) to highest cost.
-Our Aetna® Medicare Part D drug tiers are:

 • Tier 1 – Lower cost, preferred generic drugs